manavortex/FurnitureCatalogue/docs/CONTRIBUTING.md

 1. 📬 Merge the contributor PRs you want to ship into **master**
 2. 🚀 Go to **Actions → PrepareRelease → Run workflow**
    - **Impact:** `patch`, `minor` (default), or `major`.
 Bump is derived from current ESOUI live version
-   - **Notes:** Plain text only release notes (for CHANGELOG and ESOUI).
-Empty = no CHANGELOG entry this release
+   - **Changelog lines:** `notes1` to `notes7`, one line per field (GitHub actions has no multi-line input 🤷‍♂️).
+Empty lines ignored; all empty = no CHANGELOG entry this release.
+Need more than 7 lines?
+Edit `CHANGELOG` in release PR
    - **Dry run:** Default `true`.
 The job computes everything, uploads a diff artifact and a summary, but does **not** commit or open a PR.
 Re-run with `dry_run=false` to actually open release PR
 3. 🔎 Review the `release/<version>` PR.
 Last sanity check
-4. 🤝 Merge the PR. **FinalizeRelease** auto-triggers from the merge and creates the GitHub release with the zip attached
+4. 🤝 Merge PR. **FinalizeRelease** auto-triggers from merge, creates GitHub release, then auto-runs **PublishToESOUI**
-5. 📤 Go to **Actions → PublishToESOUI → Run workflow** when ready.
-Default = latest release.
-Job refuses to upload if manifest version is not higher than the current ESOUI version
-6. 🌀 Once ESOUI clears the upload it shows up in Minion.
-ESOUI may take a moment
+5. 🌀 When ESOUI clears the upload it shows up in Minion.
+May take a moment.
+If upload failed, see PublishToESOUI recovery below (re-run, or hand-upload zip from release)

 ### 🚀 PrepareRelease

-Inputs from the dispatch UI: `impact` (patch/minor/major), `notes` (plain text), `dry_run`.
-Internally: pre-flight CI → resolve LIVE version from ESOUI → bump → regen → StyLUA → either upload a preview artifact (dry-run) or commit + open the PR.
+Inputs from dispatch UI: `impact` (patch/minor/major), `notes1` to `notes7` (one changelog line each), `dry_run`.
+Internally: gets LIVE version from ESOUI -> bump -> regen -> StyLUA -> upload preview artifact (dry-run) or commit + open PR.

 ```mermaid
 flowchart LR